Unit 2 Ferry Wharf

-Learning the local language as soon as possible and some basic phrases of the other countries that I travel to regularly.
+Learning the local language as soon as possible.
+Basic phrases of the other countries that I travel to regularly are useful too.
 English is spoken in all multinational companies in China and Asia but, for day-to-day life, the average person doesn’t speak English or has a rudimentary understanding.
 Also, it is extremely important to immerse yourself in different cultures; people are different and even if they communicate with you in your language, it doesn’t mean they/or you understand one another.
 So be aware of the nuances in the different cultures.
 If you do not understand this you will not succeed in Asia.

 And finally, I’m sure you’ve learnt from many experiences throughout your career.
 What advice can you share for other tax professionals who are considering a relocation abroad for their careers?

-Learn as much as you can about the country before you move there, research the standards of living, schools etc. There will be a difference between the ex-pat taking a short-term assignment and one moving as part of a long-term career strategy.
+Learn as much as you can about the country before you move there, research the standards of living, schools etc. There’s a difference between the ex-pat taking a short-term assignment and one moving as part of a long-term career strategy.

-Once you arrive in-country, make new friends, (besides fellow ex-pats), explore your surroundings, get to know the people and culture, and learn the local language.
+- Get to know the people and culture, and learn the local language

 Not everyone is suitable for the ex-pat life and you need to be honest with yourself.
 Do not take a position purely because of the salary because, believe me, you will not be happy.

 Douglas, thank you so much for your time!
-It was great to hear about your experiences and to be able to share them with our network of tax professionals!
+It was great to hear about your experiences.
+It’s great that we will be able to share them with our network of tax professionals!

 Are you a Tax Expat?
 If so, we’d love to hear about your experiences and share them with our global tax network.
 For more information, please contact Alex Mann.